twitchlib

 Bot Authentication on Twitch

-In order to connect our bot to Twitch we will need to create its own account.
-This is a requirement according to the terms of service and, in addition, it avoids us the concern that by a fault we end up with our main account banned.
+To connect our bot to Twitch we will need to create its own account.
+This is a requirement according to the terms of service and, furthermore, it saves us the worry that a failure might get our main account banned.

-Once we have our bot’s account registered, we must obtain the parameters to authorize the connection by OAuth2.
+Once we have our bot’s account registered, we must obtain the parameters to authorize the OAuth2 connection.

-To do this you have to register your application in the developer console https://dev.twitch.tv/console.
-By registering our App we will get a ClientId and a Secret.
+To do this, you have to register your application in the developer console https://dev.twitch.tv/console.
+When registering our App we will obtain a ClientId and a Secret.

-Next, you have to choose one of the authentication methods, as explained in https://dev.twitch.tv/docs/authentication/.
-There are different authentication flows, recommended for each of the cases.
+Next, you have to choose one of the authentication methods, as explained at https://dev.twitch.tv/docs/authentication/.
+There are different authentication flows, recommended for each case.

-The “Authorization code grant flow” flow is sufficient for our case.
-Therefore, we must make a request to a URL, using the ClientId and the Secret that we obtained when registering our App.
+The “Authorization code grant flow” is sufficient for our case.
+Therefore, we must make a request to a URL, using the ClientId and Secret we obtained when registering our App.

-Alternatively, in the case that we are only using the Client functionalities, we can alternatively use a third-party service such as https://twitchapps.com/tmi/.
-This collects the most common functions in a Twitch bot, and simplifies the authentication process a lot.
+Alternatively, if we are only using the Client functionalities, we can alternatively use a third-party service like https://twitchapps.com/tmi/.
+This covers the most common functions in a Twitch bot and greatly simplifies the authentication process.

-Using a third-party application always gives a certain concern from a security point of view.
-But TwitchApp is well known and therefore has some reliability.
+Using a third-party application always raises security concerns.
+But TwitchApp is well-known and therefore has some reliability.

-Finally, we are going to see a couple of simple examples of TwitchLib Client and API.
-These are based on the examples provided by the project’s own website.
+Finally, let’s see a couple of simple examples of TwitchLib Client and API.
+These are based on the examples provided by the project’s own page.

 Console.WriteLine("Twitchlib Client demo");